Health Care Professionals

 - To facilitate the triage process, ensure that the correct referral form is filled out in full, and that all consults are sent accordingly.

-- When wait times exceed 12 months for a new patient appointment, we will temporarily stop accepting new referrals for benign vulvar diseases.
-We will inform your office as to the date when we will begin accepting new referrals.
+- When estimated wait times for an initial appointment exceed 12 months in a specific clinic, we will temporarily STOP accepting new referrals for this clinic.
 Please note that alternative health care providers are listed at the bottom of this page.

-When your name comes up on the waitlist, we will contact the patient directly to book the assessment appointment.
+When a patient’s name comes up on the waitlist, we will contact the patient directly to book her appointment.

 INCLUSION AND EXCLUSION CRITERIA FOR CLINICS